Last Will and Testament In Michigan

 Does A Will Avoid Probate In Michigan?

 No, a Will is actually your ticket to Probate in Michigan.
-After you pass away, your Will must be delivered to the Probate Court in your county of residence (or where you own real estate) to begin the process of administering your Estate.
+After you pass away, your Will must be delivered to the Probate Court in your county of residence (or where you own real estate) to begin the Michigan Probate process.
 Your Will is essentially a letter to the Probate Court telling the court who you’d like to receive your property after your death and who should manage the distribution of that property after you pass.

 Probate Court has a lot of potential drawbacks for the loved ones you leave behind.
 The process can be pricey, protracted, and public, but it’s also completely preventable with the proper Estate Plan in place.
 If avoiding the expensive and lengthy Probate Court process is a priority, you may want to consider a Living Trust (or other available legal options).